Decomposing Global Feature Effects Based on Feature Interactions: Generalized Additive Decomposition of Global EffecTs (GADGET)

-The proof can be found in Appendix \ref{app:proof_theorem2}. \end{theorem} Since we only use features in $Z$ for splitting and we aggregate the resulting risk over all features $j \in S$, the objective function in GADGET minimizes the feature interactions between all features in $S$ and interacting features in $Z$ (see Theorem \ref{theorem:objective}).
-Furthermore, if $Z$ contains all features interacting with any feature in $S$ (i.e., no feature in $-Z$ interacts with any feature in $S$), then the theoretical minimum of the objective minimized in Algorithm \ref{alg:tree} is zero (see Corollary \ref{corollary:objective}).
-This means that all feature interactions present in feature effects of the features in $S$ can be reduced such that only main effects of these features remain in each subspace.
-Thus, the joint feature effect $f_{S|\mathcal{A}_g}$ within each subspace $\mathcal{A}_g$ can be uniquely and additively decomposed into the univariate feature effects $f_{j|\mathcal{A}_g}$:
+If the set of splitting features $Z$ contains all features interacting with features in $S$, the GADGET algorithm eventually finds regions with no interaction-related heterogeneity (see Theorem \ref{corollary:objective}).
+This implies that any feature interactions inherent in the feature effects of the features within $S$ can be minimized, leaving only their main effects within each subspace.
+Thus, the joint regional feature effect $f_{S|\mathcal{A}_g}$ of all features in $S$ within each subspace $\mathcal{A}_g$ can be uniquely and additively decomposed into the respective univariate regional feature effects $f_{j|\mathcal{A}_g}$ of all features in $S$:

-However, if $Z$ is chosen such that the features contained in its complement $-Z$ interact with features contained in $S$, then the theoretical minimum of the objective is larger than $0$.
-Thus, heterogeneous effects due to feature interactions between features in $S$ and features in $-Z$ remain.
-The approach to choose the subsets $S$ and $Z$ is discussed in Section \ref{sec:interact_pimp}.

-\begin{theorem} If the local feature effect function $h$ satisfies Axiom \ref{axiom:feat_rel} and if all features contained in $Z$ and all features in $-Z = Z^\complement$ are pairwise independent, then the objective function $\mathcal{I}(t,z)$ of Algorithm \ref{alg:tree} based on the loss function in Eq.~\eqref{eq:loss} minimizes feature interactions between features within the subset $S$ and features in $Z$, but does not generally minimize feature interactions between features in $S$ and $-Z$.
-Since the partitions found by the GADGET algorithm to minimize the feature interactions of $S$ only depend on features in $Z$ and are independent of features in $-Z$, interactions between each $j \in S$ and features in $-Z$ are independent of the partitioning in Algorithm \ref{alg:tree}: